chimericdream/worldofpannotia.com/src/_rods/withering.md

     special: []
   marketPrice: 25000
   description: |
     A _rod of withering_ acts as a _+1 light mace_ that deals no hit point damage.
-Instead, the wielder deals 1d4 points of Strength damage and 1d4 points of Constitution damage to any creature she touches with the rod (by making a melee touch attack).
+Instead, the wielder deals {% die_roll 1 4 0 %} points of Strength damage and {% die_roll 1 4 0 %} points of Constitution damage to any creature she touches with the rod (by making a melee touch attack).
 If she scores a critical hit, the damage from that hit is permanent ability drain.
 In either case, the defender negates the effect with a DC 17 Fortitude save.
 ---